-This router provides maximize wireless performance by connecting this router to computer interfaces and stay connected from virtually anywhere at home and in the office.
+This router provides maximum wireless performance.
+Just connect this router to a computer interface and stay connected from virtually anywhere at home and in the office.
 The router can be used with 802.11b/g/n wireless networks to enable significantly improved reception.
 It supports WPA/WPA2 and WEP for flexible user access security and data encryption methods.

-FIREWALL PROTECTION & QoS
+Firewall Protection & QoS

-Security features prevents unauthorized access to the home and office network, be it from the wireless devices or from the Internet.
+Security features prevents unauthorized access to your home or office network, be it from wireless devices or from the Internet.
 The router provides firewall security using Stateful Packet Inspection (SPI) and hacker attack logging for Denial of Service (DoS) attack protection.
 SPI inspects the contents of all incoming packet headers before deciding what packets are allowed to pass through.
-Router access control is provided with packet filtering based on port and source/destination MAC/IP addresses.
-For Quality of Service (QoS), the router supports multiple priority queues to enable a group of home or office users to experience the benefit of smooth network connection of inbound and outbound data without concern of traffic congestion.
-This QoS support allows users to enjoy high ADSL transmission for applications such as VoIP and streaming multimedia over the Internet.
+Router access control is featured with packet filtering based on port and source/destination MAC/IP addresses.
+For Quality of Service (QoS), the router supports multiple priority queues in order to enable a group of home or office users to experience the benefit of having a smooth network connection of inbound and outbound data without being concerned about traffic congestion.
+This QoS support allows users to enjoy a fast ADSL transmission for applications such as VoIP and streaming multimedia over the Internet.

-^{}Maximum wireless signal rate derived from IEEE standard 802.11n specifications.
+Maximum wireless signal rate derived from IEEE standard 802.11n specifications.
 Actual data throughput will vary.
-Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
+Network conditions and environmental factors, including volume of network traffic, building materials, and construction, and network overhead, can lower the actual data throughput rate.
 Environmental factors will adversely affect wireless signal range.